stfwn/neural-network-pruning/report/1-method.md

 here is that both formulas scale the size of the weights in a layer inversely proportional to the number connections to that layer, in order to keep the activation from exploding or vanishing on the forward pass.
-The Xavier method incorporates information about the number of connections _from_ the layer to additionally prevent the gradient from doing the same on the backward pass (Xavier).
+The Xavier method additionally incorporates information about the number of connections _from_ the layer to prevent the gradient from doing the same on the backward pass.

 The precise result of these functions applied on the model used here can be seen in figure \ref{pdfs}, where the probability density functions for each